cafebazaar/blacksmith/README.md

 created with the purpose of booting CoreOS on bare-metal machines, configuring them by serving generated [cloud-config] and [ignition] files, and maintaining the cluster over the time.
 Blacksmith uses etcd to store the states, and to elect a leader.
-So You can run multiple instances of Blacksmith to provide a high available CoreOS over bare-metal infrastructure.
+So you can run multiple instances of Blacksmith to provide a high available CoreOS over bare-metal infrastructure.